ATPs/PrecisionProDB/README.md

 Notes:

 * If the chromosome name in gtf file and mutation file is different, `-a RefSeq` is needed to do a match, and the `-k` need to be adjusted, to match the name in the protein file and in the gtf file.
 For [ORFanage](https://www.nature.com/articles/s43588-023-00496-1) translation with RefSeq-CHM13 model with mutations with chromosme "chr" in the mutation file, the parameter should be like `-a RefSeq -k transcript_id`

+* The input protein id should not contain the symbol '__' which is double underscore symbols.

 # Outputs